A somewhat geeky developer's blog

 2014.
 Time to get rid of the Ugly!

-The most vexing part in this wake up call is that so many of my even-more-many website are just plain ugly... compared to the current web design state of the art.
+The most vexing part in this wake up call is that so many of my (many) websites are just plain ugly... compared to the current web-design state of the art.

 I don't recall exactly what led me to this realization but part of it was comparing b2evolution.net to its competitors.
 Ironically, it's not that the competitors (Free CMS tools) look good.
 It's actually that those competitors look bad compared to commercial solutions.